Joe Benigno: Personal life

-Benigno is an avid fan of the New York Mets, New York Knicks, New York Rangers, and most notably the New York Jets.
-He is known for quotes such as "Oh, the pain!" (a lift from the character Dr Smith of Lost in Space), "How 'bout that?", and "What a disaster" when describing his losing teams, as well as "Bro", "stellar", and "All The Love".

-Benigno often makes light of his resemblance to professional baseball player Sal Fasano, Count Dracula, and Hollywood actor Vincent Schiavelli.

-Benigno released a book in April 2010, titled "Rules for New York Sports Fans."
+Benigno released a book in April 2010, titled Rules for New York Sports Fans.

 On July 18, 2018, a wide-ranging lawsuit was filed by former WFAN employee Lauren Lockwood against WFAN, WCBS, various WFAN executives, as well as Benigno, alleging, among other things, that "WFAN host Joe Benigno pressured her into having a threesome" and that Benigno "whispered in [Lockwood’s] ear about having ‘threesomes’ with him and his wife and prostitutes."
 Through his representative, Benigno denied the allegations.
 In response to the lawsuit, Benigno was placed on an indefinite leave of absence from the station, returning on a regular basis on September 10, 2018.

 On October 28, 2020, Benigno announced that he would retire, with November 6, 2020 being his last show.
 Benigno would later return to the station on a limited basis in 2022, appearing on Monday mornings during the NFL season during WFAN's mid-day show, as well as hosting a Saturday morning show with Evan Roberts.

+Benigno resides in Mahwah, New Jersey.